 Create your survey

-Steps to create a survey for parents about homework expectations
+Steps to create a survey for Parent about Homework Expectations

-If you want to save time, just generate a survey with Specific.
+If you want to save time, just generate a survey with Specific for your Parent homework expectations topic.

 1. Tell what survey you want.